AdobeDocs/experience-manager-65.en/help/forms/using/create-or-customize-themes-for-adaptive-forms-core-components.md

  ![Theme Customization workflow](/help/forms/using/assets/custom-theme-steps.png)
 -->

-The examples provided in the document are based on the **Canvas** theme, but you can clone any standard theme and customize it using the same instructions.
+The examples provided in the document are based on the **Canvas** theme, but you can clone any theme and customize it using the same instructions.
 These instructions are applicable to any theme, allowing you to modify themes according to your specific needs.

 #### 1. Clone the Git repository of theme {#clone-git-repo-of-theme}

-To clone a standard theme for Core Components based Adaptive Forms, choose one of the following standard themes:
+To clone a theme for Core Components based Adaptive Forms, choose one of the following themes:

 * [Canvas theme](https://github.com/adobe/aem-forms-theme-canvas)
 * [WKND theme](https://github.com/adobe/aem-forms-theme-wknd)
 * [EASEL theme](https://github.com/adobe/aem-forms-theme-easel)

-Perform the following instructions to clone a standard theme:
+Perform the following instructions to clone a theme:

 1. Open the command prompt or terminal window on your local development environment.